Code-Institute-Submissions/JavierBL89-Mindfulness-Portfolio-Project-Code-Institute_DecResub/README.md

   This project would have not been possible without all the ressourses mentioned above.

-  Nobody else but myself took part during the development of this project...
+  Nobody else but myself took part during the development of this project.